I'm a millennial and I get it – business cards are paper, they're old school, we have apps. Right? Wrong!

-I'm always hearing that we’re all using social media and social networking (SNS) and other apps.
+I'm always hearing that we’re all using social media, social networking (SNS), and other apps.
 That's true, we are.
-But there are two really big problems here: (1) social network mix your personal and business contacts and (2) swapping accounts via SNS is an awkward process that break the flow of conversation.
+But there are two really big problems here: (1) social networks mix your personal and business contacts and (2) connecting on SNS is an awkward process that breaks the flow of conversation.

 I'll talk about #1 a bit later.
-For #2, first, you have to open up and unlock the phone, launch the app, pull up your profile and/or the other person's profile, and tell someone your ID or show your QR code.
+For #2, first, you have to open up and unlock the phone, launch the app, pull up your profile and/or the other person's profile, and tell someone your social profile ID or show them a QR code to scan.
 Then they have to find your account (good luck if your name is Dave Johnson or Juan Gonzales), add you, deal with any security blocks, and on and on.

 Instead of this, you just take out a card, hopefully they do the same, and you have a physical connection.
 No messing with apps, and you continue to connect.
 It's classy.

 Business cards are accurate and valuable data

 Business cards are also likely to be a lot more accurate and richer in data than info on social networks.
 And that includes LinkedIn, which in most places is the go-to business SNS.
 (It actually still hasn't taken off in Japan.)
 About accuracy, think about it: does your business card have your name spelled right and your correct email?
 Of course it does!
 Business cards with typos are worthless.

 Even if you have a company-issued card, it’s good to have your own for if you meet someone who is a possible business contact unrelated to your main employer (such as for a side hustle or another opportunity).

 - Job title or your type of work

 - Mobile phone number (optional if you're worried about privacy or you're a digital nomad)

 - LinkedIn handle and any dedicated professional SNS handles